nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 30-Mar-2023

+Took care of some administrative stuff this morning, and cleaned up a couple notes files from previous events.

+Reviewed Graph data structures and a custom method I developed (by hand) that find accumulated weight between two vertices.
+Also updated TODO lists with completed tasks.

+While reviewing job postings I found one on LinkedIn that turned out to be click-bait.
+That makes job hunting that much less fun, oh well.

 ## Wednesday 29-Mar-2023

 Reviewed Promises again.
 Maybe this time it'll stick. :smiley: Just for the record, in recent weeks I have been using Promises correctly, and have also been implementing async-await whenever possible due to its simplicity.
 It is also worth noting that a Top-level Await in JS Modules is not available and newer browser support is pretty good (see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await)).